elxecutor/200-days-of-coding/README.md

 # 200 Days of Coding

 Welcome to the **200 Days of Coding** project!
-This repository documents a journey of consistent coding practice, learning, and growth over 200 days.
-Each day focuses on solving problems, building projects, and improving programming skills.
+This repository chronicles a journey of consistent coding practice, learning, and growth over 200 days.
+Each day is dedicated to solving problems, building projects, and enhancing programming skills.

-## Overview
+## Objectives
-The goal of this project is to:
+The primary objectives of this project are to:
-- Solve algorithmic challenges.
+- Tackle algorithmic challenges.
-- Build small projects to reinforce concepts.
+- Develop small projects to solidify concepts.
-- Explore new technologies and tools.
+- Experiment with new technologies and tools.
-- Document progress and learnings.
+- Record progress and key learnings.

-## Contributing
+## How to Contribute
-We welcome contributions!
-Please read the [Contributing Guidelines](CONTRIBUTING.md) and adhere to the [Code of Conduct](CODE_OF_CONDUCT.md) before submitting issues or pull requests.
+We encourage contributions!
+Please review the [Contributing Guidelines](CONTRIBUTING.md) and follow the [Code of Conduct](CODE_OF_CONDUCT.md) before submitting issues or pull requests.

 ## License
-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code as per the license terms.
+This project is distributed under the [MIT License](LICENSE).